arefanafgeh/flash_loan_learning/README.md

 ---

+### Question
 ------------------------------------------------------------------
-i have questions yet.
+I have questions yet.
 Then in this process , Can't I attack the uniswap for example like this:
 1.I borrow money
 2.I buy token A from uniswap
-3. I try to move the Token A to another Wallet ( EOA)
-4. I don't give the money back to lender so the whole transactions gets reverted BUT I moved tokens A to another wallet
+3.I try to move the Token A to another Wallet ( EOA) 4.I don't give the money back to lender so the whole transactions gets reverted BUT I moved tokens A to another wallet
 ------------------------------------------------------------------